msteveb/tmake/README.md

 -nofail
 	Failure of the '-do' commands for the rule is ignored.

+-rootok
+	Normally, the '-do' commands for a rule will refuse to run if being run as root.
+	This option disables the check for this rule.
+See the section below on installation as root for the rationale for this option.

 -onerror command
 	Tcl script to run if the command fails.
 Allows for cleanup, e.g. of temporary files.